Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 0: OFF
 			// 1: ON, display message only when "Acid Hit" is on.
 			// 2: ON, display message only when "Ability Enabled" is on.
-			// 3: ON, display message when both are on.
+			// 3: ON, display message only when "Acid Rock Break" is on.
+			// 4: ON, display message when 1 and 2 apply.
+			// 5: ON, display message when 1 and 3 apply.
+			// 6: ON, display message when 2 and 3 apply.
+			// 7: ON, display message when 1, 2, and 3 apply.
 			"Ability Message"				"0"

 			// The Super Tank has 1 out of this many chances to trigger the ability.